Tahiti: Later 19th century

 In 1877, Queen Pōmare died after ruling for fifty years.
 Her son, Pōmare V, then succeeded her on the throne.
-The new king seemed little concerned with the affairs of the kingdom, and when in 1880 the governor Henri Isidore Chessé, supported by the Tahitian chiefs, pushed him to abdicate in favour of France, he accepted.
+The new king seemed little concerned with the affairs of the kingdom, and when, in 1880, the governor Henri Isidore Chessé, supported by the Tahitian chiefs, urged him to abdicate in favor of France, he accepted.
 On 29 June 1880, he ceded Tahiti to France along with the islands that were its dependencies.
 He was given the titular position of Officer of the Orders of the Legion of Honour and Agricultural Merit of France.
 Having become a colony, Tahiti thus lost all sovereignty.
 Tahiti was nevertheless a special colony, since all the subjects of the Kingdom of Pōmare would be given French citizenship.
 On 14 July 1881, among cries of "Vive la République!" the crowds celebrated the fact that Polynesia now belonged to France; this was the first celebration of the Tiurai (national and popular festival).
 In 1890, Papeʻete became a commune of the Republic of France.

 The French painter Paul Gauguin lived on Tahiti in the 1890s and painted many Tahitian subjects.
 Papeari has a small Gauguin museum.